veda-consulting/uk.co.vedaconsulting.membershipchurnchart/README.md

 );
 ```

-* 'membership_churn_table' table is used to store the status (Joined/Current/Resigned/Rejoined) of each membership records for each month/year.
+* 'civicrm_membership_churn_table' table is used to store the status (Joined/Current/Resigned/Rejoined) of each membership records for each month/year.
-* 'membership_churn_monthly_table' table is used to consolidate the membership records grouped by membership type/year/month, which is used to render the chart.
+* 'civicrm_membership_churn_monthly_table' table is used to consolidate the membership records grouped by membership type/year/month, which is used to render the chart.

 ### Statuses (For the month):
 * Brought forward = (Joined + Rejoined + Current) - Resigned, from the previous month